Kaatedocus: Classification

-Tschopp, Mateus, and Benson (2015) found Kaatedocus to an advanced member of the Diplodocinae, closely related to Barosaurus, as shown below.
+Tschopp, Mateus, and Benson (2015) found Kaatedocus to be an advanced member of the Diplodocinae, closely related to Barosaurus, as shown below.

 On the other hand, Whitlock and Wilson (2020) find Kaatedocus to be the most basal dicraeosaurid, finding such a position more likely than being a diplodocid.
+The position of Kaatedocus is supported by many cranial features, which are only found within Diplodocoidea.
+The cladogram of the analysis is shown below: